MagnusThor/thor-io.vnext/readme.md

 ###AngularJS2

 In this repo https://github.com/MagnusThor/thor-io.vnext.ng2.boilerplate you will find a angular2 example.
-The example is a 1-n videoconference ( kind of ike the one mentioned below)
+The example is a 1-n videoconference ( kind of ike the one mentioned below).
+There is a deplyed version found at https://webrtc-lab.herokuapp.com/

 ###Simple chat levering state-full controllers